Stock market today: Wall Street holds steadier following its worst day in weeks

 Traders have already drastically reduced their expectations for how many times the Federal Reserve will cut interest rates this year, halving them from a forecast of six at the start of the year.
 Some are preparing for two or even zero cuts this year because the Fed may not want to begin lowering rates too close to November's election out of fear of appearing political.

-In the bond market, yields rose to raise the pressure on stocks.
-The 10-year yield climbed to 4.39% from 4.36% late Tuesday.
-It trimmed its advance following the cooler-than-expected report on U.S. services businesses.
+In the bond market, yields rose.
+The 10-year yield climbed to 4.39% from 4.36% late Tuesday, though it trimmed its advance following the cooler-than-expected report on U.S. services businesses.

-The two-year yield, which more closely tracks with expectations for Fed action, rose to 4.71% from 4.70%.
+The two-year yield, which more closely tracks with expectations for Fed action, was holding steady at rose to 4.71% from 4.70%.

 Asian markets fell more sharply earlier in the day, following up on Wall Street’s losses from Tuesday.
 Indexes fell 1.7% in Seoul, 1% in Tokyo and 1.2% in Hong Kong.